OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 Incident data doesn't follow a normal distribution, it skews heavily left... this is mostly a good thing because we resolve things quickly a lot of the time (under 2 hours) but it also means a long thin tail of values that can create wild variation, no matter which average you use.
 If you don't have a normal distribution, you shouldn't use the mean.
 Median (used by DORA) and mode are also problematic and don't represent the data accurately.
 Averages have too much variance based on the weight of the short resolutions and the pull of outliers.

 Štěpán Davidovič’s - Google study?
-Ran Monte Carlo simulations to compare a control group with artifically reduced incident durations and found that MTTR increased between 20-40% of the time, despite the durations being artifically reduced.
+Ran Monte Carlo simulations to compare a control group with artificially reduced incident durations and found that MTTR increased between 20-40% of the time, despite the durations being artificially reduced.

 ### Where restore times remain useful